apache/pekko/docs/src/main/paradox/persistence-schema-evolution.md

 @@@ note

-This technique only applies if the Akka Persistence plugin you are using provides this capability.
+This technique only applies if the Pekko Persistence plugin you are using provides this capability.
 Check the documentation of your favourite plugin to see if it supports this style of persistence.

 If it doesn't, you may want to skim the [list of existing journal plugins](https://akka.io/community/#journal-plugins), just in case some other plugin